pydanny/dj-notebook/contributing.md

 ## Development

-Install the package in editable mode with test dependencies with venv:
+Install the package in editable mode with test dependencies:

 ```bash
 pip install -e '.[test]'